moodlehq/moodle-plugin-ci/README.md

 ## Step 2

-Add a `.travis.yml` to your plugin.
-Copy the [.travis.dist.yml](.travis.dist.yml) into the root of your plugin with the name of `.travis.yml`.
-Then make the following mandatory changes to your `.travis.yml` file:
+Copy the [.travis.dist.yml](.travis.dist.yml) file into the root of your plugin and rename it to `.travis.yml`.
-* Replace `mod_example` with the component name of your plugin.
-* Replace `mod/example` with the installation directory of your plugin.

 Once you have added the `.travis.yml` file, commit and push up to Github, to trigger a Travis CI build.
 Check the [build status](https://travis-ci.org/repositories) page to see if your build passes or fails.

 ## Step 3